 - Uncontrollable food cost from 'cooking by feel'

-- Chaos when your head chef gets sick or leaves
+- Chaos during your head chef's sick days or departures

 - Longer onboarding time for new staff

-A digital recipe app solves this by creating one central source of truth.
+A digital recipe app creates one central source of truth for your entire team.

 Choose recipes that scale